 Remove the cleared heart from the RIMS solution and place into a clean 2.5 mL glass vial with 2 mL of PBST (PBS with 0.1% Triton-X 100)

-Wash the heart in PBST 3x on an orbital rotator with 30 min incubations at RT.
+Wash the heart in PBST 3 times on an orbital rotator with 30 min incubations at RT.

-Block non-specific antibody binding by immersing the heart in 2 mL of 20% blocking buffer (diluted in PBST) and incubating on an orbital rotator for 2 h at RT.
+Block non-specific antibody binding by immersing the heart in 2 mL of 20% blocking buffer (diluted in PBST) and incubate with rotation for 3 hours at RT, followed by an overnight incubation at 4°C.

 NOTE: Blocking buffer is made from normal serum matching the species in which the secondary antibody was raised.

-Wash the heart in PBST 3x on an orbital rotator with 5 min incubations at RT.
+Wash the heart in PBST 3 times with rotation for 5 min incubations at RT.

-Immerse the heart in primary antibody (diluted in 1% blocking buffer with PBST) and prevent light exposure by wrapping the glass vial in aluminum foil.
-Incubate on an orbital rotator for 2 days at 4 °C.
+Immerse the heart in primary antibody (diluted in 2% blocking buffer with PBST) and prevent light exposure by wrapping the glass vial in aluminum foil.
+Incubate with rotation overnight at RT.

-NOTE: From this point forward, aluminum foil should be continuously used to protect the antibody staining from light exposure.
+Incubate for an additional 24 hours with rotation at 4°C

-Following primary staining, repeat step 3.2 (long PBST wash cycle).
-This removes the unbound primary antibody from the tissue.
+Following primary staining, repeat step 3.2 (long PBST wash cycle) to remove the unbound primary antibody from the tissue.
+Extend the wash with an overnight incubation with rotation at RT.

-Working in an area with limited lighting to prevent secondary antibody light exposure, immerse the heart in secondary antibody (diluted in 1% blocking buffer with PBST) and incubate overnight at 4 °C.
+Working in an area with limited lighting to prevent secondary antibody light exposure, immerse the heart in secondary antibody (diluted in 2% blocking buffer with PBST) and incubate with rotation for 3 hours at RT.
+Transfer to 4 °C to stain with rotation overnight.

+NOTE: From this point forward, aluminum foil should be continuously used to protect the antibody staining from light exposure

 On the next day, repeat step 3.2 (long PBST wash cycle) to remove unbound secondary antibody.

-Remove residual unbound antibody by extending the PBST wash with an overnight incubation on an orbital rotator overnight at 4 °C.

-The next day, wash the heart in PBST 3x on an orbital rotator with 5 min incubations at RT.
+Replace the solution with 2% blocking buffer (diluted in PBST).
+Remove residual unbound antibody washing overnight with rotation at RT.

+The next day, check that excess secondary antibody has been removed using confocal microscopy.
+Extend the wash as needed, replacing the 2% blocking buffer solution daily.
+Proceed once little to no non-specific secondary is present.

 Store the immunostained heart in PBS at 4 °C.

-Directly before whole mount microscopy, incubate the heart in RIMS solution overnight at 37 °C.
+Directly before whole mount microscopy, incubate the heart in RIMS solution overnight at 37 °C. Extend the incubation an additional 24 hours if the tissue is still not fully cleared.

 Store the fully cleared and immunostained heart in RIMS at RT.